 - Credit history.
 If you suffer from a poor credit history, work on repairing your credit before applying for a credit card.
 You can consider getting a temporary part-time job to increase your monthly income.
 Making sure you provide all the required information in your application also increases chances of approval.

 - Affordability.
 Before you apply for the card, make sure you’ve confirmed if you can afford it.
 If you end up borrowing more than you can repay and build up debt, this will have a negative impact on your credit rating.
 Use the reviews on finder and read the relevant product disclosure statement to make sure you understand the costs of the card before applying.

 Low Minimum Income Credit Card Offer

-The Westpac Low Rate Visa is a great low interest, low fee credit card from Westpac.
-It offers a low interest rate balance transfer and a low purchase rate and annual fee.
+The Westpac Low Rate Visa offers low interest rates on balance transfers and purchases, plus a competitive annual fee.
 You can also use paperless eStatements to have your bills electronically delivered, saving paper and time.

 - $59 p.a. annual fee

 - 1% p.a. for 12 months (reverts to 13.49% p.a.) on purchases